-In April 2009, the FASB issued FASB Staff Position ("FSP") SFAS No. 107-1 and Accounting Principles Board ("APB") No. 28-1, Interim Disclosures about Fair Value of Financial Instruments.
+In April 2009, the Financial Accounting Standards Board ("FASB") issued FASB Staff Position ("FSP") SFAS No. 107-1 and Accounting Principles Board ("APB") No. 28-1, Interim Disclosures about Fair Value of Financial Instruments.
 This FSP amends FASB Statement No. 107, Disclosures about Fair Value of Financial Instruments, to require disclosures about fair value of financial instruments for interim reporting periods of publicly traded companies as well as in annual financial statements.
 This FSP also amends APB Opinion No. 28, Interim Financial Reporting, to require those disclosures in summarized financial information at interim reporting periods.
 This FSP is effective for interim and annual periods ending after June 15, 2009.
-The Company is currently evaluating the disclosure requirements of FSP SFAS No. 107-1 and APB No. 28-1.
+The Company adopted this standard effective April 1, 2009, the results of which are disclosed in Note 8 Fair Value Measurements.

 In April 2009, the FASB issued FSP SFAS No. 115-2 and SFAS No. 124-2, Recognition and Presentation of Other-Than-Temporary Impairments.
 The objective of an other-than-temporary impairment analysis under existing U.S. generally accepted accounting principles (GAAP) is to determine whether the holder of an investment in a debt or equity security for which changes in fair value are not regularly recognized in earnings (such as securities classified as held-to-maturity or available-for-sale) should recognize a loss in earnings when the investment is impaired.
 An investment is impaired if the fair value of the investment is less than its amortized cost basis.
 This FSP amends the other-than-temporary impairment guidance in U.S. GAAP for debt securities to make the guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments on debt and equity securities in the financial statements.
 This FSP does not amend existing recognition and measurement guidance related to other-than-temporary impairments of equity securities.
 This FSP is effective for interim and annual periods ending after June 15, 2009.
 In response to this FSP, in April 2009, the SEC published staff accounting bulletin ("SAB") No. 111, which amends Topic 5.M. in the Staff Accounting Bulletin Series entitled Other Than Temporary Impairment of Certain Investments in Debt and Equity Securities ("Topic 5.M.").
 This SAB maintains the staff's previous views related to equity securities.
 It also amends Topic 5.M. to exclude debt securities from its scope.
-The Company is currently evaluating the potential impact, if any, the adoption of SAB No. 111 and FSP SFAS No. 115-2 and SFAS No. 124-2 will have on its consolidated financial statements.
+The Company adopted this standard effective April 1, 2009, the results of which are disclosed in Note 8 Fair Value Measurements.